 The invasive impact of media on children became the impetus, in 1991, for Levy to create KIDS FIRST! / Coalition for Quality Children's Media, dedicated to promoting and nurturing quality children's media as a vehicle for social change.
 A former educator, Levy designed an award-winning television series, Kidnetics, for PBS Affiliate, WNIT-TV, produced an ACE-nominated television show (Cable Magazine), and managed an independent film production and distribution company, OneWest Media, selling to national and international markets including PBS, the Discovery Channel and Showtime.
 Ranny has written two books, "The New York Times / KIDS FIRST Guide to The Best Children's Videos" and "A Parent's Guide to the Best Children's Videos, DVDs and CD-ROMs" and is a frequent speaker at conferences about children's media.

 With a life-long interest in film and children's use of film, Carol Darcy, with an EdD in Education Leadership and Curriculum Development (Boston University) was instrumental in creating an annual film festival for the National Association for the Education of Young Children (NAEYC)'s annual conference which includes programming from the KIDS FIRST!
 Film Festival.
 As a media literacy expert, Carol provides opportunities for educators to learn from media experts, view and respond to a variety of films and discuss ways to provide substantive film and media experiences children from pre-school through primary school.
 She has taught kindergarten, undergraduate and graduate students and has supervised pre-service teachers.
 She designed a professional development course called Being a Pro-Active Media Literacy Advocate.
-Carol joins the KIDS FIRST!
-Film Critic Boot Camp staff this summer on Martha's Vineyard.
+Carol is a certified instructor for the KIDS FIRST!
+Film Critic Boot Camp.

 KIDS FIRST!
-Film Critics Boot Camp is a project of the Coalition for Quality Children's Media, a national, 23-year-old, nonprofit (501-c-3) organization whose mission is to teach children to become critical media users.
+Film Critics Boot Camp is a project of the Coalition for Quality Children's Media, a national, 24-year-old, nonprofit (501-c-3) organization whose mission is to teach children to become critical media users.

 *This workshop does not in any way guarantee the participant employment in the entertainment industry